cosmos/stargate-launch/README.md

 ## Testnet

-We've launched the first public alpha testnet for the Stargate Upgrade on Tuesday August 25th.
+We've launched the second public alpha testnet `stargate-2` for the Stargate Upgrade on Tuesday September 8th.

+This release fixes issues with Legacy Amino that were discovered in `stargate-1`.
+We believe that this version is now good to test for exchanges and wallets.

 This testnet is intended for: